Schwarzbaer/PlugBase/README.md

 TODO
 ====

-Feature of the Week: ConfigManager
+Feature of the Week: PluginManager
 ----------------------------------
-* ConfigManager overhaul
+* PluginManager overhaul

 Small stuff
 -----------